Government advice and regulations in place to stop the spread of COVID-19 have had a severe negative effect on the dining industry.

 - The apps provide drivers, which can be convenient but also means you can’t train them about the specifics of your business and the food you sell.
 This could result in less-than-optimal deliveries which could harm your reputation.

-- The aggregator works as a middleman, blocking direct contact with the customer.
+- The third-party delivery company works as a middleman, blocking direct contact with the customer.
 This ultimately means that the customers are the app’s customers, not yours, making it hard for you to build a relationship with the people eating your food.

 If you’d prefer to have more control over your delivery or collection operation you could try one of the options we’re about to discuss, or use an aggregator to bring in some initial custom while developing your strategy.